blabla1337/skf-flask/skf/markdown/knowledge_base/16-knowledge_base--Debug_enabeling--.md

 **Description:**

-Sometimes it is possible through a enabling debug parameters to display technical information within the application.
+Sometimes it is possible through an "enabling debug parameter" to display technical information within the application.
 As a result the attacker learns more about the operation of the application, increasing his attack vector.